mhindi2/GDML-WIki-Clone/Home.md

 ### Mesh Operations

 ## FreeCAD Objects (Non-GDML)
-**FreeCAD** has some Solid Graphic Objects in its Parts Workbench but they are a very limited set
-<br> compared to GDML.
-The normal way to create CAD models with CAD software like FreeCAD is to
-<br> create sketches that one then

-* Pockets
-* Extrudes
-* Rotates
-* etc

-The results of which are BREP (Boundary Representation) Shapes rather than Solid Graphic Objects.
-<br> To translate the BREP Shapes to GDML one needs to create **GDML Tessellate shapes** from the BREP Shapes
-<br> or use some software like [McCad](https://github.com/inr-kit/McCad-Salome-Binaries) to decompose the BREP Shapes into GDML Objects.
+In addition to the GDML solids, the **GDML Workbench** supports the export of a subset of the solids one can create in the **FreeCAD** Parts Workbench.
+These are documented below.
+For those shapes not directly supported for export, the recommended way to proceed is to take the resulting BREP (Boundary Representation) Shape and then translate it to a **GDML Tessellate**, or use some software like [McCad](https://github.com/inr-kit/McCad-Salome-Binaries) to decompose the BREP Shapes into GDML Objects.

 The **GDML Workbench** provides a number of facilities to